razanamasy/BADASS/README.md

 <!-- GETTING STARTED -->
 ## Address learning BGP EVPN
-We use control plane learning \n
+We use control plane learning
 In BGP EVPN, VTEPs exchange MAC-to-VTEP mappings directly using BGP messages.
 When a VTEP learns a new MAC address, it advertises the mapping along with the associated VXLAN Network Identifier (VNI) to other VTEPs in the network.
 This creates a distributed control plane, allowing all VTEPs to learn about each other's MAC-to-VTEP mappings without the need for an external router.

 It's better than using Data plane learning as we don't need to flood all machines.
 So if a BUM traffic arrives, the VTEP just have to send it to the right multicast group.